The Junior League of McAllen

-ABC (Aid for Better Classrooms) Grants are available to all school-based instructional personnel of McAllen ISD and McAllen private schools.
+ABC (A Better Community) Grants are available to all school-based instructional personnel of McAllen ISD and McAllen private schools.
 These grants are not intended to serve as an alternative source of funding for existing programs; rather, these grants are available for new projects or for the expansion of existing innovative educational projects.
 An applicant may submit more than one application for different projects, and several applicants may work together on a single project.

 Specific information requested on the application includes: